theypsilon/MiSTer_BIOS_SCRIPTS/README.md

 **Q:** Can I set this to work with usb drives?

-#A: yes, this script will automatically recognize all the directories the same way the MiSTer binary would do
+**A:** Yes, this script will automatically recognize all the directories the same way the MiSTer binary would do

 The bios-getter will download many bios files to /media/fat/BIOS.
 However, we have chosen some sane defaults to be copied to the /games/<console> directory.
 These defaults are: